Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/microsoft-message-phishing-report-terms.md

 6. **UPDATES.** The software may periodically check for updates, and download and install them for you.
 You may obtain updates only from Microsoft or authorized sources.
 Microsoft may need to update your system to provide you with updates.
 You agree to receive these automatic updates without any additional notice.
 Updates may not include or support all existing software features, services, or peripheral devices.

-7. **ARBITRAJE DE ENLACE Y RENUNCIA A LA ACCIÓN DE CLASE.** **Esta sección se aplica si se encuentra en Estados Unidos (o, si es una empresa, su lugar de trabajo principal).** If you and Microsoft have a dispute, you and Microsoft agree to try for 60 days to resolve it informally.
-Si usted y Microsoft no pueden, usted y Microsoft aceptan enlazar el arbitraje **individual** ante la Asociación estadounidense de arbitraje en virtud de la Ley federal de arbitraje ("FAA") y no demandar ante un tribunal delante de un abogado o un **jurado.** Instead, a neutral arbitrator will decide. **No se permiten demandas** por acciones de clase, arbitrajes de clase, acciones del abogado general privado y cualquier otro procedimiento en el que alguien actúe con una capacidad **representativa;** ni la combinación de procedimientos individuales sin el consentimiento de todas las partes.
+7. **ARBITRAJE DE ENLACE Y RENUNCIA A LA ACCIÓN DE CLASE.** **Esta sección se aplica si se encuentra en Estados Unidos (o, si es una empresa, su lugar de empresa principal).** If you and Microsoft have a dispute, you and Microsoft agree to try for 60 days to resolve it informally.
+Si usted y Microsoft no pueden, usted y Microsoft aceptan enlazar el arbitraje **individual** ante la Asociación estadounidense de arbitraje en virtud de la Ley federal de arbitraje ("FAA") y no demandar ante un tribunal delante de un abogado o un **jurado.** Instead, a neutral arbitrator will decide. **No se permiten demandas** por acciones de clase, arbitrajes en toda la clase, acciones del abogado general privado y cualquier otro procedimiento en el que alguien actúe con una capacidad **representativa;** ni la combinación de procedimientos individuales sin el consentimiento de todas las partes.
 El contrato de arbitraje completo contiene más términos y se encuentra en [https://aka.ms/arb-agreement-1](https://aka.ms/arb-agreement-1) .
 You and Microsoft agree to these terms.

 8. **ENTIRE AGREEMENT.** This agreement, and any other terms Microsoft may provide for supplements, updates, or third-party applications, is the entire agreement for the software.